With our 24 years of experience, we thought we’d share our expertise and create the perfect Driving Theory Test revision plan for you to follow.

 - Keep a track of your Highway Code progress, as sections that haven’t been viewed will be shown here.

-- All road signs are contained in 7 categories which then break down into sub-categories allowing you to navigate easily to a required sign.
+All road signs are contained in 7 categories in the app, which then break down into sub-categories, allowing you to navigate easily to a required sign.

 - Read the short description of each road sign for key information you need to know.